 FIGURE 9.
 The fractions of tumor infiltrated immune cells in PAAD and correlation analysis with CIBERSORT.
 (A) The fractions of 22 kinds of tumor infiltrated immune cells in PAAD.
 (B) Correlation with 22 kinds of tumor infiltrated immune cells.
 The numer and the size of circle in each tiny box on behalf of correlation value between corresponding two cells by Pearson coefficient test.

 FIGURE 10.
 The correlation between the expression of CXCL10 and fractions of tumor infiltrated immune cells.
 (A) Comparisons of 22 kinds of tumor infiltrated immune cells between high and low CXCL10 expression groups.
+The blue violin diagram presented low CXCL10 expression group, and the yellow violin diagram on behalf of high CXCL10 expression group.
 Wilcoxon rank sum was used for the significance test.
 (B-E) The correlation between tumor infiltrated immune cells and the expression of CXCL10.
 Pearson coefficient test was used for the significance test.